jlpteaching/ECS154B/syllabus/syllabus.rst

 Other downloaded versions of documents may become out of date.
 If I make changes to those documents, they will appear first on GitHub.

-GitHub will contain this document and assignments.
+GitHub will contain this document and the assignments.

 Canvas
 ~~~~~~

-We will be using Canvas_ for some things.
+We will be using Canvas_.
+Exactly what for is to be determined.

 Gradescope
 ~~~~~~~~~~